pooltogether/pods-v3-contracts/README.md

 $ yarn hardhat node
 ```

-Depending on the .enrvc seup the Hardhat EVM will either be a fresh blockchain or a mainnet fork.
+Depending on the .enrvc setup the Hardhat EVM will be new blockchain or a mainnet fork.

-### Overview
+## Overview

 The smart contracts are categorized into multiple categories